emard/wifi_jtag/README.md

 to wait few seconds for the sockets to close properly before next connection.
-It may sometimes stop responding when just connected to WIFI access point even if JTAG is not used.
+It may sometimes stop responding when just connected to WiFi access point even if JTAG is not used.
 We recommend to power it on just before use.

 # Improvement